akka/akka-management/docs/src/main/paradox/akka-management.md

 An extension can contribute to the exposed HTTP routes by appending to the `akka.management.http.route-providers` list in its own `reference.conf` (make sure to use `+=` instead of `=`).
-The core `AkkaManagement` extension then collects all the routes and serves them together under the management HTTP server.
+The core `AkkaManagement` extension then collects all the routes and serves them together under the Management HTTP server.
 This avoids having to start an additional HTTP server for each additional extension, and additionally allows easy extension of routes served by including libraries that offer new capabilities (such as health-checks or cluster information etc).